sutta » mn » Majjhima Nikāya 80

 “Yvāyaṁ, bho gotama, rattandhakāratimisāya mahāaggikkhandho, ayaṁ imesaṁ ubhinnaṁ vaṇṇānaṁ abhikkantataro ca paṇītataro cā”ti.

-“A bonfire in the dark of night.”
+“A great mass of fire in the dark of night.”

 “Taṁ kiṁ maññasi, kaccāna,